 Other Universal Design Changes Around the Home

 Small changes can make a big difference — especially when it comes to universal design.
 When thinking about little things you can do around the home, don’t forget to include these easy fixes:

 • Lever style door handles: Doorknobs can be difficult to grasp for achy handle.
 Lever handles make operation easier.

 • Flooring: Smooth, low profile thresholds offer easier transitions between different types of flooring.

 • Switch & Outlet Heights: When considering accessibility for aging homeowners, remember to lower a light switch for those in wheel chairs.

 • Remote Controls: You can set up remote controls for different areas of the home, including lighting, HVAC, window shades, range hoods, and more.
 This can make it easier for those that have limited mobility.

-• Mind your Gutters: When it comes to your home, keeping your gutters clear and clog-free is important to eliminate the potential threat of water-damage issues.
-Gutter cleaning can be particularly dangerous for those that are aging.
-Installing a gutter guard, like LeafFilter, can make all the difference between keeping your home protected and safe from expensive damages, and keep your loved ones off the ladder.
+• Mind your Gutters: When it comes to the family home, keeping your gutters clear and clog-free is important to eliminate the potential threat of water-damage issues.
+Gutter cleaning is dangerous for those in the best of health, but can be particularly perilous for those that are aging.
+Installing a gutter guard, like LeafFilter, can make all the difference in keeping the family home protected and safe from expensive damages, as well as keeping your aging loved ones off the ladder.

-Learn more about how LeafFilter Gutter Protection works to end gutter cleaning for life and keep your entire home protected from expensive water related damages.
+Learn more about how LeafFilter Gutter Protection works to end gutter cleaning for life and keeps the entire home protected from expensive water related damages.